Just a Feeling

 “Well, here goes nothing.”
 Samantha said as she pricked her finger and gently let one drop of blood fall on the compass.

 A/N: Spells of Speech and Silence is the book that Tara was using to research the mass laryngitis that infested Sunnydale when the Gentlemen came to town.
-This started as my explanation for why she would have such a book.
+This is my explanation for why she would have such a book.

 A/N2: Witches in Bewitched sometimes have nearly Demigod-like powers (which is fine for sitcom writers but less cool for actual stories) with no seeming cost for their magic.
 I hope to get into the costs later, but the powerlessness on Hellmouths is just part of balancing their powers.